nyu-pl-fa22/class03/README.md

 The reference model can be summarized as follows:

-* Every variable is an l-value.
+* Every using occurrence of a variable is an l-value.

 * To get the value at the named location, the variable must be explicitly *dereferenced*.